 - In your HubSpot account, click the settings icon settings in the main navigation bar.

-- In the left sidebar menu, click Marketing > Email , then click the Subscription Types tab.
+- In the left sidebar menu, click Marketing > Email.

-- Click Create subscription type to add a new subscription type.
+- Click Create subscription type.

 - If you have enabled GDPR functionality in your account, select or add a Process and Operation for this subscription type.

 - Enter a name and a brief description of how this subscription type will be used.